2019/2020 Competency-Based Task/Competency List for Auto Body Technology I (8676/36 weeks, 140 hours)

 - Explain procedures for welding high-strength steel and other steels.

-- Explain procedures for welding aluminum.
+- Explain the procedures for welding aluminum.

 - Protect adjacent panels, glass, and vehicle interior from welding and cutting operations.